 - 50 g cocoa nibs

 - pinch Himalayan pink rock salt or salt of choice

 - Place the cocoa nibs, sugar and salt in a powerful blender (I used my Froothie Optimum 9200A Next Generation) and pulse until a fine powder has formed.

 - Add the cocoa butter and blend on medium for 30 second bursts, being careful to not overheat the chocolate, which can get easily burnt.
 You may need to scrape the mixture up from the bottom in between bursts.

 - Keep going until the mixture has formed a smooth and shiny paste.
 Ideally you want a pourable liquid, but I didn't get that.

 - Scrape out (or pour) into a chocolate mould, or suitable sized tin.
 Press with a back of a spoon to ensure an even layer.

-- Would suggest doubling the quantities would make the process easier.
+Doubling the quantities would make the process easier.

-- You may want to add a little more sugar if you like your chocolate sweet.
+You may want to add a little more sugar if you like your chocolate sweet.